GisValidAppleTimer/DigitalLogicGame/README.md

-# PictaPhone
+# FireForest

-Technical support for "PictaPhone"
+Technical support for "FireForest"

-We will provide technical support for this app（PictaPhone）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: gissingPictaPhone@gmail.com
+We will provide technical support for this app（FireForest）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: gisFireForest@gmail.com

 Privacy Policy